rapid7/metasploit-framework/How-to-use-Metasploit::Framework::Obfuscation::CRandomizer.md

 CRandomizer is an obfuscation feature in Metasploit Framework that allows you to randomize C code from source.
 It is done by injecting random statements such as native API calls, custom fake function calls, or other routines, etc. The CRandomizer is also supported by Metasploit Framework's code compiling API, which allows you to build a custom application that is unique (in terms of checksums), also harder to reverse-engineer.

+The randomness of the modification is based on a weight, an arbitrary number from 0 - 100.
+The higher the number, the more random the code gets.

 # Components

 CRandomizer relies on Metasm to be able to parse C code.
 The following components are built to parse and modify the source code.

 ## Code Factory

+Also known as `Metasploit::Framework::Obfuscation::CRandomizer::CodeFactory`.

 The `CodeFactory` module is used to make the random stubs that will get injected later in the source code.
 Currently, the things this class is capable of making include small stubs like if statements, a switch, fake functions, and Windows API calls, etc.